babarot/gomi/README.md

 ### Using [afx](https://github.com/babarot/afx)

-"Write a YAML manifest, then run the `install` command.
+Write a YAML manifest, then run the `install` command.

 ```yaml
 github: